o365hq/o365hq.com/content/blog/Accessibility in Microsoft Teams.md

 meetings and videos are accessible.
-With transcription, team members who may have a hearing disability, different levels of language proficiency, or for those connecting from a loud location can now work more inclusively with their coworkers.
+With transcription, team members who may have a hearing disability, different levels of language proficiency, or for those connecting from a loud location can now work more inclusively with their co-workers.

 For videos, you and your team can extend and customize their experience in Teams with *Stream* app integration.
-Videos can be embedded within a channel tab and can also be added to a personalized watchlist, making content available in a centralized location.
+Videos can be embedded within a channel tab and can also be added to a personalized watch list, making content available in a centralized location.

 *Closed Captions* for videos and recorded meetings are automatically